 Absent / Late

-If a child is marked absent, but the office has not received a note or a telephone call from the parent advising of the absence/tardiness, a phone call home will be made to ensure the child is safe.
+If a child is marked absent, but the office has not received an email or a telephone call from the parent/guardian advising of the absence/tardiness, a phone call home will be made to ensure the child is safe.

-If your child will be absent or late, please call the school office at 604-888-5393 or email email@example.com to advise the secretary, or leave a message on the absence line.
+If your child will be absent or late, please click HERE to inform us by email. or call the school office at 604-888-5393 and leave a message.

 If your child is late, even by a few minutes, please come to the office to sign in your child.
 This is simply a way for the homeroom teacher to know that the child has checked in, and no phone call will be made home.